sigven/oncoEnrichR/README.md

 _oncoEnrichR_ works in two basic steps through the following two methods:

    __1.__ `onco_enrich`
   * Takes an input list of human gene/protein identifiers and performs various types of annotations, frequency calculations, and enrichment analyses.
 Currently acceptable input formats are HGNC symbols, UniProt accessions, Ensembl and Entrez gene identifiers.
-Returns a *list object* with all contents of the analyses performed
+Returns a *list object* with all contents of the analyses performed.
+Arguments and default values:

 	  ```r
 	  onco_enrich(